ChromexUnderscore/OriginsTweaks/README.md

 <details><summary>Arachnid</summary>

 + The Arachnid has a webshot ability.
   + The webshot is fired using the Primary Key.
   + Hitting terrain grapples towards it.
   + Hitting entities catches it in cobweb.
     + Catching entities in cobweb has a longer cooldown than grappling.
     + This replaces the webbing in melee combat.
 + Arachnids are shorter and can fit into 1-block gaps when sneaking.
++ Climbing no longer slows down mining speed.
 + Fall damage is only taken after a fall greater than 30 Blocks.
 + Arachnids can craft 9 strings into cobweb and cobweb back into 9 string.
++ Cobwebs can be broken per hand and always return a cobweb item.

 </details>